neondatabase/website/content/docs/guides/time-travel-assist.md

 ---
-title: Time Travel Assist
+title: Time Travel
 subtitle: Learn how to query point-in-time connections against your data's history
 enableTableOfContents: true
 ---

-To help review your data's history, Time Travel Assist lets you connect to any selected point in time within your history retention window and then run queries against that connection.
+To help review your data's history, Time Travel lets you connect to any selected point in time within your history retention window and then run queries against that connection.

-You can use Time Travel Assist from two places in the Neon Console:
+You can use Time Travel from two places in the Neon Console:

 - **SQL Editor** &#8212; Time Travel is built into the SQL editor letting you switch between queries of your current data and previous iterations of your data in the same view.
 - **Restore** &#8212; Time Travel Assist is also built into the Branch Restore flow where it can help you make sure you've targeted the correct restore point before you restore a branch.

-## How Time Travel Assist works
+## How Time Travel works

-Time Travel Assist leverages Neon's instant branching capability to create a temporary branch and compute endpoint at the selected point in time, which are automatically removed once you are done querying against this point-in-time connection.
+Time Travel leverages Neon's instant branching capability to create a temporary branch and compute endpoint at the selected point in time, which are automatically removed once you are done querying against this point-in-time connection.
 The compute endpoints are ephemeral: they are not listed on the **Branches** page or in a CLI or API list branches request.

 However, you can see the history of operations related to the creation and deletion of branches and ephemeral compute endpoints on the **Operations** page: